 The stream organizer may invite up to half

 of the total stream participants.
 The remainder of the stream will consist of participants who submit abstracts through the AATSEEL website (under the STR category).
 Once the stream has been accepted, the PC will post a list of streams to SEELANGS and to the conference website and welcome additional paper submissions.

-Please note that, while AATSEEL does not restrict the number of panels/roundtable appearances per person, it is requested that people only participate in one stream.
+Please note that, while AATSEEL does not restrict the number of panels/roundtable appearances per person, it is requested that each person participates in one stream only

 - What is a panel stream?

 - 2-3 thematically connected panels or roundtables (with 8-12 total participants in the stream).
 They will be listed in the conference program with the same panel title (subtitles can be used to distinguish the focus of the individual panels) and be scheduled during the first morning session each day of the conference.

 - What topics are eligible for panel streams?